ls1intum/Artemis/README.md

 After that you should be able to access http://127.0.0.1:8080/ and login with your TUM Online account (if you use our JIRA instance).

+## Profiles

+ArTEMiS uses Spring profiles to segregate parts of the application configuration and make it only available in certain environments.
+For development purposes, the following program arguments should be used to enable the `dev` profile and the profiles for JIRA, Bitbucket and Bamboo:

+    --spring.profiles.active=dev,bamboo,bitbucket,jira

+This is in particular important, when you want to use your TUMOnline account as credential to login, because the class JiraAuthenticationProvider is only activated, when the spring profile jira is active in the run configuration.

 ## Docker Setup
-If you want to connect to your own JIRA, Bitbucket and Bamboo instances, you can use Docker.
+If you want to connect to your own JIRA, Bitbucket and Bamboo instances, you can use Docker, however this might be difficult and is only recommend for developers with Docker experience.
 Docker can be used to setup development containers on your own computer for the required external components MySQL, Bitbucket (version control), Bamboo (continuous integration) and JIRA (user management).

 1. Install Docker and `docker-compose`
 2. Run `docker-compose -f src/main/docker/dev.yml up`.